mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 # Victoria Crime Trends

 Recent media coverage has focused on the 'alarming' rate of crime in Victoria.
 These reports often lead to a loss in social cohesion and political backlash.
 I wanted to observe how much truth there is to these claims and the overall trends in crime in Victoria.
+Data was sourced from the Crime Statistics Agency.

 ### Violent Crime
 ####  Code